This course is open for applications

 Percentage of time spend in different assessment methods, per year.

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-This course accredited by the Health and Care Professions Council (HCPC), which means you are eligible to enroll as a physiotherapist with them when you graduate, a prerequisite for practice.
+This course is approved by the Health and Care Professions Council (HCPC), which means you will be eligible to apply for registration as a physiotherapist with them when you graduate, a prerequisite for practice.

 After the course, you can also apply to join the Chartered Society of Physiotherapists.

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.

 With 30 weeks of work placements, you'll spend a third of the course applying your knowledge and building professional skills in the workplace.

 We have excellent links with leading employers across the South West, including the NHS, and private and voluntary sector organisations.

 In your second year, you can do a 12-week placement in Finland with our partner Lapin AMK or the University of the arctic Circle in Tromso (Norway) through the Erasmus scheme.
 We're also part of the European Network of Physiotherapy in Higher Education (ENPHE), which encourages links and shares good practice between European universities and organisations involved in physiotherapy education.

 Read about Harry's experiences of working and studying in Finland.